 You’ve seen all those Facebook profiles with only one name and you might be wondering how to have it, too.
 Having a single name on Facebook definitely looks cool and makes your profile stand out from the rest.
-The problem is, Facebook doesn’t normally allow everyone to have a single name; the last name in your profile is mandatory in most cases.
+The problem is, Facebook doesn’t normally allow everyone to have a single name; the last name or surname in your profile is mandatory in most cases.

-Fortunately for you, there is a workaround that will allow you to set a single name on Facebook.
+Fortunately for you, there is a workaround that will allow you to set a single name and hide your surname on Facebook.
 However, it is not as easy and straightforward as going to your account settings and changing your name.
 You will have to use a VPN, specifically an Indonesian one.

 Why Indonesia?
 That’s because most Indonesians don’t have family names.
 In Indonesia, a single name is considered as a full name.
 So it’s only natural that Facebook allows Indonesians to register only a single name for their Facebook profiles.
 Examples of famous Indonesians with single names are Sukarno and Suharto who are former presidents of Indonesia.

 If you want to have one name on Facebook just like what Indonesians do, you will have to use a VPN to make Facebook believe that you are from Indonesia.
 A VPN or virtual private network hides your real IP address and replaces it with a different IP from another country.
 By using a VPN, your location will be hidden from websites that you visit, giving you online anonymity and allowing you to access websites that are normally blocked in your country.

 Is It Risky?

 Accessing Facebook using a VPN could potentially lead to restrictions on your account.
 Facebook routinely checks your IP address every time you login to your account, and if they notice that you used an IP address that is not associated with your location, they might place a temporary hold on your account.